-- 1. Did I discuss what I feel is important in a homesharing arrangement? - 2.
-Have I asked questions about lifestyle preferences which are important to me? - $\hfill \Box$ Chores in exchange for rent - ☐ Television habits and schedules - ☐ Indoor temperature preferences during summer and winter months - ☐ Work, sleep and wake-up schedules - ☐ Entertaining at home/guests - □ Guests - ☐ Music preferences and volume - □ Privacy needs - □ Other areas of concern: - 3.
-Have I clearly stated the extent to which I am willing to share common rooms, kitchen and outdoor space? - 4.
+- ☐ Television habits and schedules - ☐ Indoor temperature preferences during summer and winter months - ☐ Work, sleep, and wake-up schedules - ☐ Entertaining at home/guests - □ Guests - ☐ Music preferences and volume - □ Privacy needs - □ Other areas of concern: - 3.
+Have I clearly stated the extent to which I am willing to share common rooms, kitchen, and outdoor space? - 4.
 Have we agreed on food purchasing, meal preparation, eating schedule and sharing meals?
-Does this need to be structured, semi-structured, or do our expectations/need allow for some meal sharing to evolve over time? - 5.
+Does this need to be structured, semi-structured, or do our expectations/needs allow for some meal sharing to evolve over time? - 5.
 Have we agreed about who will be responsible for what household chores and schedules? - 6.
 Have we agreed on the financial arrangements (rent, utilities, groceries, etc.)? - 7.
 What do I like most about this prospective homesharer? - 8.
 Does this potential homesharer have a similar lifestyle, values, and needs? - 9.
 Do I have any reservations about this prospective homesharer?
 What are the reservations? - 10.
 Do I think our differences can be worked out? - 11.
 Are there any other issues or needs? - 12.
 Have we agreed to a trial period of living together before allowing the home seeker to move in permanently (if possible?) - 13.
 Have we discussed using a written agreement to specify obligations and expectations?